glouppe/info8006-introduction-to-ai/lecture2.md

 The real world is absurdly **complex**.
 - The *world state* includes every last detail of the environment.
-- State space must be *abstracted* for problem solving.

-A *search state* keeps only the details needed for planning.
+- A *search state* keeps only the details needed for planning.

 ---